david-leon/Dandelion/docs/tutorial I - Sentence Topic Classification.md

     self.dropout0 = Dropout(name='dropout0')
 ```

-You can drop the name here, it’s optional.
-However for possible parameter manipulation convenience later, we’d suggest giving a unique name for each network module here.
-(After version 0.14.0, you don't need to set the module name manually any more, they will be auto-named by the sub-module keys)
+You can drop the name here, it’s optional. <del>However for possible parameter manipulation convenience later, we’d suggest giving a unique name for each network module here.</del> (After version 0.14.0, you don't need to set the module name manually any more, they will be auto-named by the sub-module keys)

 Note that all these definitions are done in the `model`’s `__init__()` part.
 Now we defined all the NN modules to be used in our model, but their relations, i.e., the network structure hasn’t been done.
 This part will be defined in model’s `forward()` and `predict()` functions later.